davidtos/JUring/README.md

 | 16KB        | 825                       | 596                              | **+38%**        |
 | 64KB        | 159                       | 134                              | **+19%**        |

-> NOTE: Both implementations show reduced performance at 4KB (likely due to 4KB filesystem page size),
+> NOTE: 4KB is probably a sweet spot because of the page size.
+There are plans to get these benefits also
-> but FileChannel experiences a particularly severe degradation.
-Results consistent across multiple runs.
+> to 16KB as that would theoretically push that to 2500 ops/ms.

 #### Async I/O Performance (15 threads)
 Comparing async io_uring vs standard FileChannel: